 The most common type of derailleurs is cable-operated, and their more hi-tech counterpart is electronically-operated.
 Cable-operated derailleurs are much lighter; while electronically-operated ones weigh more because of all the wires and batteries, they offer much smoother shifting.

 This part is another factor that makes a bike’s price tag spike.
 It is also the makes a huge difference in ride quality and performance.
 A tyre’s weight will also contribute in your bike’s overall performance.
 Cheaper tyres are often light and the contact patch is not as sticky as more other tyres.

 Pressure also matters.
 Just because your tyres indicate a specific optimal tyre pressure, doesn’t mean that you should always pump in what the number shows.
 Road conditions will also be a factor in performance, relative to your tyre pressure.
 If roads and streets in your area are smooth then you’ll benefit from the indicated pressure; but if you take roads that are quite bumpy then you should consider lowering your tyre temperature.

 Your comfort also depends on your tyres.
 If you feel that your bike is too harsh and the whole ride feels stiff, try to find a comfortable pressure by releasing some of the air in your tyres.

-It’s important to be comfortable on your bike.
+It’s important to be comfortable and relax on your bike.
 To test this you need to spend time riding a bike of your choice.
 Ask your bike dealer if you could test out a bike you plan to purchase, and then compare it with another bike of your choice.
 After clocking in a few kilometres, you’ll get a feel of which bike fits you more.
 If you want to enhance your bike’s ergonomics, you can adjust your seat height, change the handle bars, and importantly, find your riding position.